Brother's Keeper (Miami Vice): Style

 This episode started developing the trademark Vice style.
 Aspects of Miami Vice considered revolutionary lay in its music, cinematography, and imagery, which made large segments of each episode resemble a protracted music video.
 A good example of combining these three aspects is found in this episode when Crockett and Tubbs are in the Ferrari Daytona Spyder, driving through a damp, nighttime Miami downtown heading to a somber showdown with a sinister, murderous drug lord as "In the Air Tonight" by Phil Collins surrealistically plays along.
 As Lee H. Katzin, one of the series' directors, once stated, "The show is written for an MTV audience, which is more interested in images, emotions and energy than plot and character and words."

+Mann was dedicated to ensure that the show was as colorful as possible, and took inspiration from Miami's Art Deco era use of pastel colors.
+The "In The Air Tonight" sequence was visually inspired by Edward Hopper's Nighthawks; the "Bernay's Cafe" neon sign visible when Crockett makes his phonecall was added by the art department, even though a café itself isn't visible.
+The sequence also features no diegetic engine sounds from the vehicles.

 The pilot included some of the series trademarks, such as Crocketts' Ferrari Daytona Spyder 365 GTS/4, his boat, the St. Vitus Dance and Elvis, his pet alligator.
 Other stylistic accents, such as Crockett's famous tortoise shell Ray-Ban Wayfarers or Tubbs's 1964 Cadillac Coupe de Ville were still missing (Crockett wears Carrera 5512 Large sunglasses, and Tubbs drives a dark 1983 Pontiac Trans Am in one scene).